 In addition to the traditional spa packages and services, your kids can get a Princess or Pirate makeover, too.

-Very cute updos with tiaras or a pirate beard and bandanna are an adorable way to do the parks (and handy if you we're able to get a Bibbiti Bobbiti Boutique or The Pirate's Lagoon appointment.
+Very cute updos with tiaras or a pirate beard and bandanna are an adorable way to do the parks (and handy if you we're unable to get a Bibbiti Bobbiti Boutique appointment).

 A final note about Magic Bands: